Mid Back Pain (Right Side): 6 Causes & How to Differentiate.

 - Right inflammation of the pleura (a thin-layered tissue that covers your lungs).

-- Muscle strain affecting the intercostal or the right back muscles.
+- Muscle strain affects the intercostal or the right back muscles.

-- Rarely, right lower lung diseases as pneuma, abscess, or air bullae.
+- Rarely, right lower lung diseases such as pneuma, abscess, or air bullae.

 What causes right-sided mid-back pain that is tender to touch?